banzaicloud/koperator/README.md

 # Install only the Prometheus-operator
 # Using helm3
-# You have to create the namespace before execturing following command
+# You have to create the namespace before executing following command
 helm install test --namespace default stable/prometheus-operator \
 # Using previous versions of helm
 helm install --name test --namespace default stable/prometheus-operator \